Lee Anderson reveals he won’t campaign in his Tory friends’ seats

 The former Tory deputy chairman defected to Reform earlier this year, after he was stripped of the whip for suggesting London Mayor Sadiq Khan was being controlled by Islamist extremists.

-Recent polls have put Reform just several points behind the Conservatives, with some fearing the right-wing populist party could make further gains if its founder Nigel Farage takes on a more prominent role.
+Recent polls have put Reform just several points behind the Conservatives, with some fearing the party could make further gains if its founder Nigel Farage takes on a more prominent role.

-This comes as Reform UK said it is “mortified” to have sacked a candidate for being inactive, before discovering he had died.
+In a post on X, Mr Fletcher said: “I so wish @LeeAndersonMP_ had remained with the Conservatives.
+However having lost the whip it would mean the Conservative Party would choose someone other than Lee to fight the election in Ashfield.

-Announcing a non-aggression pact, the Ashfield MP said he will not be campaigning against four Tory MPs in the next general election because “friendship means more”.
+“I can understand in those circumstances why he joined Reform.
+Ashfield has its greatest champion and I hope they appreciate what he has done for his home town and his country at the next election.

 Following Mr Anderson’s announcement, the party said it respects Mr Anderson’s personal decision but the party will continue with its election campaigns in these seats.